arcxteam/ink-node/README.md

     -H "Content-Type: application/json" \
     --data '{"jsonrpc":"2.0","method":"eth_blockNumber","params": [],"id":1}' | jq -r .result | sed 's/^0x//' | awk '{printf "%d\n", "0x" $0}';
 ```

+A synced node will display the latest block number as seen on the block explorer.

+Comparing with Ink Public RPC
+Compare your local node's finalized block with the public RPC block:

 Comparing w/ Remote RPC 👀
 Use this script to compare your local finalized block with the one retrieved from the Remote RPC: